WinterSun23/WinterSun23/README.md

 - Hello, I’m @WinterSun23
-- I'm currently doing my Undergrad
+- I'm currently doing my Undergrad.
 - I'm interested in a variety of things ranging from cellular automata to web development to Raytracers.
-- I'm currently trying to learn and develop my fundamentals in the fields that I'm interested
+- I'm currently trying to learn and develop my fundamentals in the fields that I'm interested in.
-- I’m looking to collaborate on any project that I can contribute and feel free to invite me.
+- I’m looking to collaborate on any project that I can contribute, so feel free to invite me.
 - I'm ready to learn new stuff and I hope to make many contributions.

 <!---